-Interpretations and amendments to published standards effective in 2019 (continued)
+Interpretations and amendments to published standards effective in 2020 (continued)

-(c) Applying FRS 109 Financial Instruments with FRS 104 Insurance Contracts (Amendments to FRS 104)
+(b) Applying FRS 109 Financial Instruments with FRS 104 Insurance Contracts (Amendments to FRS 104)

-As noted in 2.1(b), these amendments provide a temporary option for companies whose activities are predominantly connected with insurance to defer the effective date of FRS 109 until the earlier of the effective date of FRS 117 Insurance Contracts and financial reporting periods beginning on or after 1 January 2021, as well as an approach that allows an entity to remove from profit or loss the effects of certain accounting mismatches that may occur before FRS 117 is applied.
+As noted in 2.1(a), these amendments provide a temporary option for companies whose activities are predominantly connected with insurance to defer the effective date of FRS 109 until the earlier of the effective date of FRS 117 Insurance Contracts and financial reporting periods beginning on or after 1 January 2023, as well as an approach that allows an entity to remove from profit or loss the effects of certain accounting mismatches that may occur before FRS 117 is applied.
 Based on the amendments to FRS 104, the Branch is eligible for and will elect to apply the temporary option to defer the effective date of FRS 109 in order to implement the changes in parallel with FRS 117.

-(d) Deferral for FRS117 Insurance Contracts
+(c) Deferral for FRS117 Insurance Contracts

-ASC adopted IFRS 17 Insurance Contracts and IFRS 9 Financial Instruments without modification into FRS 117 and FRS 109, FRS 117 Insurance Contracts will replace the current FRS 104 insurance contract standard.
+In March 2018, the ASC has issued FRS 117 Insurance Contracts, effective for annual reporting periods beginning on or after 1 January 2021.
+FRS 117 Insurance Contracts will replace the current FRS 104 insurance contract standard.
 FRS 117 includes some fundamental differences to current accounting in both insurance contract measurement and profit recognition.
 The general model is based on a discounted cash flow model with a risk adjustment and deferral of unearned profits.
 A separate approach applies to insurance contracts that are linked to returns on underlying items and meet certain requirements.
 Additionally, FRS 117 requires more granular information and a new presentation format for the statement of comprehensive income as well as extensive disclosures.
-However, IASB proposed in June 2019 to defer IFRS 17 and extend the temporary IFRS 9 exemption available to insurers until the financial period beginning on or after 1 January 2022.
-The proposed deferral was published in the Exposure Draft amendments to IFRS 17 for public consultation which ended on 25 September 2019.
-This was consequently approved on 18 March 2020 where the effective date has now been deferred to periods beginning on or after 1 January 2023.
-ASC has not made any announcements related to IASB's proposed deferral for FRS 117.
+In November 2020, the ASC has issued the amendments to FRS 117, together with the amendments to FRS 104: Extension of the Temporary Exemption from Applying FRS 109 (the "Amendments").
+The Amendments defer the initial application of FRS 117, as well as FRS 109 for eligible entities, to annual reporting periods beginning on or after 1 January 2023.